MFlisar/MaterialPreferences/README-PREFERENCE-SCREEN.md

 ### Credits

-Special thanks goes to [ModernAndroidPreferences](https://github.com/Maxr1998/ModernAndroidPreferences) because if copied a few things from there, namely following:
+Special thanks goes to [ModernAndroidPreferences](https://github.com/Maxr1998/ModernAndroidPreferences) because I copied a few things from there, namely following:
 * the root layout xml
 * the `RecyclerView` animations
 * the badge idea and the badge drawable